JujaLabs/docs/architecture/teams/readme.md

 ### TMF-F1
 ***TMF-F1 As a keeper I want to activate new Teams that consist of four users***

-* TMF-F1-D1 The operation is available only for Keeper of Teams Diretion (TMF-D1).
+* TMF-F1-D1 The operation is available only for Keeper of Teams Direction (TMF-D1).
 * TMF-F1-D2 Keeper points four users for future Team.
 * TMF-F1-D3 It's necessary to check if the users are already in another team.
 * TMF-F1-D4 Number of the Team is incremental number from Database.